sbuss/bitmerchant/README.md

 ## Private Keys

 You must have the private key to spend any of your coins.
 If your private key is stolen then the hacker also has control of all of your coins.
-Generating a new wallet is the only point in dealing with cryptocurrency that you need to be paranoid (and you're not being paranoid if they really *are* out to get you).
+With a BIP32 Wallet, generating a new master wallet is one of the only times that you need to be paranoid (and you're not being paranoid if they really *are* out to get you).
+Paranoia here is good because if anyone gets control of your master wallet they can spend all funds in all child wallets.

 You should create your wallet on a computer that is not connected to the internet.
 Ideally, this computer will *never* be connected to the internet